 - 285 ml middy of regular beer (4.9% alcohol)

 - 100 ml glass of wine (12% alcohol)

 - 30 ml shot of spirits (40% alcohol)

 - 60 ml glass of port or sherry (20% alcohol).

 It’s important to remember that the size of drinks served at some places, particularly at parties or at home, can have more alcohol than the defined standard drink.
 A single cocktail or a glass of party punch might be the equivalent of up to six standard drinks.

 How can I be a responsible drinker?

-The basic thing to remember around responsible drinking is common sense.
 If it doesn’t sound like a good idea, it probably isn’t one.
-If you’re not comfortable with the environment you’re in or are worried about bad things happening, you should probably rethink your plans.
+If you’re not comfortable with the environment you’re in or are worried about bad things happening, just call it a night.

 If you’ve tried drinking responsibly and it’s not working, you could have a drinking problem.
 The easiest and quickest way to get help is to talk to someone about it.
 The sooner you open up about what you’re going through, the sooner you’ll start to feel a bit better.